Ben Shelton: 2022: ATP debut, Challenger titles, Top 5 win

 On August 23, 2022, Shelton announced he would not return to college and would turn professional.
 He announced that he would be represented by agent Alessandro Sant Albano, who is a part of Roger Federer's TEAM8 management firm.

-He also received a wildcard to appear in the main draw for his Grand Slam debut at the US Open on August 14.
+Shelton also received a wildcard to appear in the main draw for his Grand Slam debut at the US Open on August 14.
 He lost in the first round, in five sets, to Nuno Borges while also recording the second fastest serve of the US Open tournament at 149 mph in this match.
 He also competed in doubles having paired with fellow American Christopher Eubanks.
 They were eliminated in the second round after defeating Stefanos Tsitsipas and Petros Tsitsipas in the first round.

-He reached his third Challenger final of the year at the 2022 Tiburon Challenger after defeating top seed Denis Kudla.
+Shelton reached his third Challenger final of the year at the 2022 Tiburon Challenger after defeating top seed Denis Kudla.
 As a result, he moved into the top 160 in the rankings on October 10, 2022.
-He advanced to his fourth Challenger final at the Charlottesville Men's Pro Challenger where he defeated his doubles' partner Christopher Eubanks to secure his first Challenger title.
+He advanced to his fourth Challenger final at the Charlottesville Men's Pro Challenger where he defeated his doubles partner Christopher Eubanks to secure his first Challenger title.
 As a result, he moved into the top 150 in the rankings at world No. 128 on November 7.

 His fifth Challenger final featured a repeat of his last with a win against Christopher Eubanks in the Knoxville Challenger which lifted him another 20 positions up to No. 108 in the rankings on November 14.
 After winning his third straight title at the Champaign–Urbana Challenger, he debuted in the top 100 of the rankings ending the year at world No. 97 on November 21, 2022, and became the youngest player in ATP Challenger Tour history to win three titles in three weeks.
 He was also the youngest American in the Top 250.